INDIANA

 PFAS CONTAMINATION & REMEDIATION IN INDIANA

 PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
-Over time, these harmful chemicals have seeped into drinking water systems, contaminated groundwater, and even private drinking water wells throughout Indiana.
-Exposure to PFAS compounds has been linked to adverse health effects, including kidney cancer and other serious health problems.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Indiana.

 ESTIMATED SETTLEMENT AWARDS: